Bet365 Missouri bonus code CBSBET365 pre-registration: Bet $10 to get $365 in bonus bets today

 Missouri sports betting preview

-The Chiefs need a strong finish to the regular season if they want to make the playoffs, as they fell to 6-6 this season with a loss to the Cowboys on Thanksgiving.
-They have lost three of their last four games, with all three of those setbacks coming on the road.
-Three of their final five games are at home, and the road games are against winnable opponents in the Titans and Raiders.
+The Chiefs are the most popular team in the state, but they find themselves in a precarious situation after losing to the Cowboys on Thanksgiving.
+They are currently 6-6 on the season, sitting outside the playoff picture heading into their matchup against the Houston Texans on Sunday, Dec.
+7. Kansas City plays three of its final five games at home, while its two road games come against the Titans and Raiders.

-Missouri's basketball program is off to a fantastic start this season, rattling off eight consecutive wins to open the campaign.
-The Tigers won seven of those games by 18-plus points, and they will try to maintain that momentum with high-profile games against Notre Dame and Kansas this coming week.
-They face the Fighting Irish on Tuesday night in South Bend before matching up against Kansas on Sunday afternoon in Kansas City.
+On the hardwood, the Missouri men's basketball program is off to an 8-0 start, including a win over Minnesota in early November.
+The Tigers will ramp up the difficulty of their schedule this week with games against Notre Dame and Kansas away from home.
+They play the Fighting Irish at 9 p.m.
+ET on Tuesday before facing Kansas at 1 p.m.
+ET on Sunday.
 Claim the latest bet365 bonus code when you sign up for bet365 here:

 Responsible Gaming